ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 <br>

 It will get stuck at a step that says "Remove Installation medium and press Enter".
-The virtual machine *THINKS* that we have some kind of Ubuntu installation USB stick plugged in (we don't but it *WOULD* think that).
+The virtual machine *THINKS* that we have some kind of Ubuntu installation USB stick plugged in (we don't, but it *WOULD* think that).

 Just **press Enter**.
-This is all just first time stuff, that shouldn't come up again.
+This is all just first time stuff that shouldn't come up again.

 <br>

 ![image](https://user-images.githubusercontent.com/12129459/123856809-867c2b80-d8ef-11eb-8ddd-ad94f065383a.png)

 Click on your chosen username.
-Type in that password that I mentioned you would need again, and press Enter.
+Type in that password that I mentioned you would need, and press Enter.

 <hr>

 ![image](https://user-images.githubusercontent.com/12129459/123857242-0dc99f00-d8f0-11eb-832b-baa7261585c8.png)

-The first page it shows, similar to Windows computers, is a bunch of nonsense that you don't need.
+The first screen that you are greeted with, similar to Windows computers, is a bunch of nonsense that you don't need.

 Click **Skip**, then **Next**, then I chose "No, don't send system info", **Next**, I left the location services off (which was the default).
 And then finally, **Done**.